 In accordance with California Water Code section 6161(e), IRWD will update the EAP, including the inundation maps, no less frequently than every 10 years, and sooner under conditions that include: (1) a significant modification to the dam or a critical appurtenant structure and (2) a significant change to downstream development that involves people and property.
-The inundation maps for this EAP are dated June 12, 2018 and are set to require updating by June 12, 2028.
+The inundation maps for this EAP are dated February 2, 2018, and require updating by February 2, 2028.